rxdock/rxdock/docs/user-guide/docking-in-3-steps.rst

 Step 3: Docking
 ---------------

-Once the cavity is defined and generated, a 50 runs-per-ligand rDock job can be run straightforwardly with the following command:
+Once the cavity is defined and generated, a 50 runs-per-ligand |Dock| job can be run straightforwardly with the following command:

 .. note::